simonarandaGH/Elliptic-Curves-high-rank/README.md

 (C)2023.Simon Aranda

-Many unpublished Elliptic Curves rank +7.
+Elliptic Curves rank +7 and some conjectures.
-And some conjectures.

 See DATA for latest news.